 So when it feels bad.
 Identify it.
 Do not write a story about it.
 By this I mean: describe the situation exactly as it is, not as your “baggage” glasses see it.
 This would look like:

 That’s right, nothing.
-I do not blame the moon or telling a story about it leaving each night.
+I do not blame the moon or tell a story about myself every night it leaves the sky.

 It is just not there.

 So why does it mean something about me when my mom leaves physically or emotionally (e.g., drinking).

 Her leaving does not mean anything about me that I do not make it mean.
 When I can separate those two things I become present to what really is happening, no story filter.

 There are two things in this world: fear and faith.
 You can put your faith in the wrong thing (eg., fear) or the right thing.
 Either way, it is as much your decision as the story you tell.
 Fear will make you small; if you acknowledge it you are set free.
 What is brought in to the light is it’s actual size (think about the boogie man under your bed).

 To take that example further, I recently started listening to this podcast Happier with Gretchen Rubin.
 She has a system at the end with her sister where they talk about a weekly Happiness Demerit and Awarding a Gold Star.
 That is what inspired the video above (and this post).

 Now, y’all know I have four kids.
 As a mom you can get bogged down with guilt trying to manage one or 10 kids.